noah-wijnheijmer/thesis/README.md

 Environment files or setup instructions will be added in future commits.
 Ensure CUDA support if running nnU-Net on GPU.

 ---
+## 🧬 Research Use Only Disclaimer

+This software tool, including its graphical user interface (GUI), source code, pretrained models, and documentation, was developed as part of the MSc thesis *“Colocalization Patterns of Mutant Huntingtin and the CCT1 Chaperone”* by N. Wijnheijmer at the Amsterdam University of Applied Sciences.

+### 🔬 For Research Purposes Only

+This tool is intended strictly for **non-clinical, academic research use** in biomedical image analysis.
+It is specifically designed to assist in the **quantitative colocalization analysis** of mutant Huntingtin (mHTT) aggregates and CCT1 chaperone signal in 3D fluorescence microscopy images.

+- **Not for diagnostic use.** This software must not be used for clinical decision-making or patient care.
+- **No therapeutic claims.** While the tool analyzes protein colocalization patterns with potential biological implications, it does not make or support therapeutic inferences.

+### ⚖️ Legal Compliance

+This software falls under the scientific research exemption defined in **Article 2(6) of the EU Artificial Intelligence Act**.
+It is not classified as a high-risk or clinical AI system.

+- All datasets used are anonymized and derived from research collaborations (e.g., Prinses Máxima Centrum).
+No personal data is used or stored.
+- Compliance with **Recital 26 of the EU General Data Protection Regulation (GDPR)** is maintained, as all image data are non-identifiable and non-personal.

+### 📜 Licensing and Third-party Components

+The tool integrates open-source packages including, but not limited to: `nnU-Net`, `Cellpose`, `Napari`, `scikit-image`, and `matplotlib`.
+All components are used in accordance with their respective licenses (e.g., MIT, Apache 2.0).
+A complete license list is provided in the `LICENSES.md` file.

+### 🧪 Intended Audience

+This tool is intended for:

+- Researchers and technicians at the Prinses Máxima Centrum and collaborating labs
+- Biomedical scientists interested in chaperone-aggregate interactions
+- AI researchers exploring explainable, biologically grounded segmentation workflows

+Users are expected to independently verify and interpret analysis results.

+### ❗ Disclaimer of Warranty

+This prototype is provided *“as is”* with no warranties, express or implied.
+No guarantee is given as to the accuracy, completeness, or reliability of the results.
+The developers, academic supervisors, and affiliated institutions accept no liability for any misuse or misinterpretation of the tool’s output.

+---

+For support, feedback, or citation requests, please refer to the [User Guide](./USER_GUIDE.md) or contact the corresponding author: noah.wijnheijmer@hva.nl.

 ## 📍 Citation